Unpopular Opinion: Dawn of the Dead is garbage

 Ultimately, Dawn of the Dead is a massive disappointment to anywho who buys into the critics’ hype before watching.
 A film where plot convenience and nonsensical characters reign supreme.
 What is in theory a fantastic concept falls woefully short in its execution and it would be unfair to make a direct comparison to its 2004 remake that gets so many things right where this film doesn’t.
 While there are occasional moments of brilliance that shine through and the acting and makeup can be superb at times, a lack of competent storytelling seriously inhibits what could have, and perhaps should have, been a fantastic film.

-1 thought on “Unpopular Opinion: Dawn of the Dead is Garbage
+1 thought on “Unpopular Opinion: Dawn of the Dead is garbage

 • I just finished watching it for the first time, and I have to say I feel practically the exact same way that you did.
 There are way too many things to point out but one of the things that really stuck out from me was the fact that we had these two police SWAT members who have no clue how to provide each other backup.
 The scene where they were moving the trucks is a perfect example.